Who Can Make a Housing Disrepair Claim?

 - You should keep notes of what the issues at your home are when they started, and when you brought them to the attention of your landlord.

 - If your landlord fails to promptly resolve these issues, you may contact your local authority (if they do not double as your landlord).
 The council can serve notices to your landlord regarding the issues with your home.

-- You should allow your landlord access into your home to inspect and carry out repairs.
-If you fail to do this, the landlord could use it as defence in housing disrepair claims.
+- You should allow your landlord access to your home to inspect and carry out repairs.
+If you fail to do this, the landlord could use it as a defence in housing disrepair claims.

 Can I Make a Claim if I Live in Council Housing?

 Yes.
 It is the responsibility of your local council or local authority to ensure that your property is safe and in good living condition.
 So, whether you live in a flat or a house, or your rent came through a private landlord or social housing, your landlord has a duty of care towards you and your rented property and can be held accountable for housing disrepair claims.

 Can I Make a Claim for Damp/Mould in My House?